OTAs

 Airbnb Passive Income: What Are Your Options?

 Renting a property on Airbnb can potentially be more lucrative than traditional long-term rentals since short-term stays often command higher rates.
 So, there is a way to get "passive income" on Airbnb without owning a property.
-You can utilize a popular business model such as short-term rental, corporate leasing, or subletting.
+You can use a popular business model, such as short-term rentals, corporate leasing, or subletting.

 Airbnb Passive Income: Can You Make Good Money?